-On receipt of the connection request, RTE checks whether the project is part of the public transmission system and that the connection request is complete within 8 business days.
+On receipt of the connection request, RTE checks whether the project is part of the public transmission grid and that the connection request is complete within 8 business days.

 The main steps of the connection process

 We guide you by proposing different steps for you to refine your project in line with the cost and timeframe of the works to be carried out on the public electricity transmission grid.

 Contact you within 2 weeks to clarify your needs and priorities for developing your connection offer.